Skip to content

 6 Test Day Performance Tips

-Verbalize your actions: “I’m checking that the brakes are locked”
+Verbalize your safety checks: “I’m checking that brakes are locked”

-Remember: evaluators want you to succeed and demonstrate safety
+Remember: evaluators want you to succeed – they’re verifying competence

 Managing Test Performance Under Evaluator Observation